rob-myers/rob-myers.github.io/docs/plan.md

   - ✅ Remove heart/breath
   - ✅ `NavDemo1` has Andros
     > First approximation i.e. first-npc
-  - 🚧 TTY script places navpath from Andros on click
+  - ✅ TTY script places navpath from Andros on click
     - ✅ expose use-query cache in terminal
     - ✅ move `stage` lookup into individual items in use-query cache
-    - 🚧 script needs position of Andros
+    - ✅ script needs position of Andros
-      - `<NPCs>` has stageKey `nav-demo-1`, registering Andros
-    - script needs access to NavMesh
+      - `<NPCs>` has stageKey `nav-demo-1`, registering Andros ✅ script needs access to NavMesh
       - access pathfinding from `use-query` cache
   - 🤔 TTY script restrict navpath from Andros to lit area
   - Andros is __situated__
   - `NavDemo1` has other NPCs

-- 🚧 Investigate migration to Gatsby
 - bring back `say`
 - start using `yarn inspect` as in BFF for server side debug